Stalking Prehistoric Long Nose Gar

 The biggest fish, and biggest disappointment, was a giant that Angelo brought to the boat side; as Pete attempted to scoop it into the net, the fish slashed its body, snapped Ang’s line, and pulled a 360 right back into the Ottawa River.
 A real giant… the one that got away!

-Accommodations, Guides & Outfitters:
+Accommodations, Guides And Outfitters:

 brookside-hotel

-As you can see, Brookstreet is very close to the fishing on the Ottawa River
+As you can see, Brookstreet is very close to the fishing on the Ottawa River.

-Jamie Pistilli of Rising Sun Charters is a multi-species fishing guide in the Ottawa area that has now teamed up with Brookstreet.
+Jamie Pistilli of Rising Sun Charters is a multi-species fishing guide in the Ottawa area who has now teamed up with Brookstreet.
 This is a dynamic combination of fantastic on-the-water guiding abilities and first-class accommodations.
 Jamie has added Gar fishing to his ever-growing list of target species.
 We highly recommend a trip with Jamie for these incredible fighters.

-This was the view from Pete’s Brookstreet window, golfing and fishing… it gets no better!
+This was the view from Pete’s Brookstreet window, golfing and fishing…it gets no better!

 If you have extra time to indulge in other activities while in Ottawa, you may want to check out the Lady Dive for an amphibious exploration of Ottawa and Gatineau.
-If you are into a bit more of an action-packed adventure, then not too far upriver you can partake in a raft ride down the dynamic waters of the legendary Ottawa River whitewater.
+If you are into a bit more of an action-packed adventure, then not too far upriver, you can partake in a raft ride down the dynamic waters of the legendary Ottawa River whitewater.

 About Fish'n Canada